tupui/soroban-versioning/STORACHA.md

 - Trigger the delegation API in the app flow that requests delegation (proposal/member/project).
 The server route `POST /src/pages/api/w3up-delegation.js` will:
   - Validate inputs and environment.
   - If `STORACHA_PROOF` is 64 hex, call `decryptAES256` to read `encrypted_proof.bin` and decrypt your proof.
-  - Initialize a W3UP client and return a delegation archive.
+  - Initialize a storacha client and return a delegation archive.

 If misconfigured, you may see:
 - `Storacha credentials not configured.
 Please set STORACHA_SING_PRIVATE_KEY and STORACHA_PROOF` (missing env vars)